 Here’s how I set the table, mixing in candles and grouping three centerpieces close together.
 Finally I could see my vision come to life!

 We used the plates the day after the wedding for a breakfast brunch.
-Furthermore, since I’m taking faux…it’s hard to believe but the plates are paper and the flatware is plastic!
-You can find the full collection by my friends at Sophistiplate HERE on Amazon.
+Furthermore, since I’m taking faux…it’s hard to believe but the plates are paper (from Sophistiplate) and the flatware is plastic!
 Everyone was IN LOVE with these at our brunch!